-The AER is available for you to review electronically by visiting the following website by CLICKING HERE or you may review a copy in the main office at your child’s school.
+The AER is available for you to review electronically by visiting the following web site CLICKING HERE, or you may review a copy in the main office at your child’s school.

 Quincy Elementary staff is dedicated to supporting both high academic achievement and character development in a fun and loving environment.
-During the past school year, we have implemented several initiatives to achieve our missions, including a comprehensive phonics program in grade K-2 and an engaging and challenging new reading program in grades 2-5.
-We have focused our professional development on these programs in order to implement them with fidelity and to give teachers the support they need as they learn the programs.
-In addition to these two programs, we have also implemented an intervention time called WIN (What I Need).
+As in the previous few years, we have continued to implement several initiatives to achieve our missions, including a comprehensive phonics program in grade K-5 and an engaging and challenging new reading program in grades K-5.
+We have focused our professional development on these programs in order to give teachers the support they need as they learn the programs.
+In addition to these two programs, we also continue to implement an intervention time called WIN (What I Need).
 This half-hour of intervention is designed to support struggling students as well as challenge our advanced learners.
 Customizing our instruction to exactly what our students need will support their progress in the curriculum.

-PROCESS FOR ASSIGNING PUPILS TO THE SCHOOL – Students in Zeeland are assigned to schools based upon their geographical home location.
+PROCESS FOR ASSIGNING PUPILS TO THE SCHOOL – Students in Zeeland are assigned based upon their geographical home location.
 After all students are placed based upon this “neighborhood school” concept, school of choice students are placed based upon available spots.

-THE CORE CURRICULUM for our school is based upon the State of Michigan Grade Level Content Expectations and the National Common Core Standards.
+THE CORE CURRICULUM for our school is based upon the State of Michigan Standards and National Common Core Standards.
 This information is available at our school office or on our district website.
-Zeeland Public Schools makes sure our students are provided challenging and engaging lessons that are consistent across grade levels.
+Zeeland Public Schools makes sure our students are provided challenging lessons that are consistent across grade levels.
 A team of Zeeland educators regularly evaluates and revises our curriculum to ensure that classroom lessons meet state requirements for kindergarten through twelfth grade.
-Our district has made the transition to the National Common Core Standards in math and English Language Arts.

 Student Achievement Results

-Ninety-eight percent of Quincy Elementary students were represented by parent/guardians at our parent-teacher conferences.
-Our school has had over 500 volunteers for the past two school years, putting in over 5000 volunteer hours.
+98 percent of Quincy Elementary students were represented by parents at our parent-teacher conferences.
+Our building had over 500 volunteers during the 2016-2017 school year for a total of over 5000 hours.